biojs/edu/series/101/20_getting_started.md

 [Git](https://github.com) is a version control system that will keep track of the changes you have made in code.

-[Node.js](http://nodejs.org) is a 'platform to run JavaScript on an server'.
+[Node.js](http://nodejs.org) is a 'runtime environment platform for server-side JavaScript applications'.

 You need to open a Terminal session first.